jason3067812/Optimized_trt_pose/README.md

 2. Although the original model has done affine transformation (data augmentation), the augmented angle is too small.

 ## Method
-Add more augmented dataset (rotate the image in specific eight directions) into original training dataset by modifying data loader.
+Add more augmented dataset (rotate the image in specific eight directions) into original training dataset by modifying data loader.<br>
 Then, start transfer learning by using pre-trained trt_pose model

 ## Environment